project-gemmi/gemmi/docs/grid.rst

 To write a map to a file::

-    // if min/max/mean values in the map header are to be updated grid.hstats = gemmi::calculate_grid_statistics(grid.data);

-    // if the header needs to be updated int mode = 2;
+    // the file header needs to be prepared/updated with an explicit call int mode = 2; // ccp4 file mode: 2 for floating-point data, 0 for masks bool update_stats = true; // update min/max/mean/rms values in the header
-    grid.update_ccp4_header(mode);

-    // finally, write the map to a file grid.write_ccp4_map(filename);
+    grid.update_ccp4_header(mode, update_stats);

+    grid.write_ccp4_map(filename);

 Data and symmetry